rieldex/mere/regions/thornmere.md

 Thornmere engaged in a series of holy wars with Vet Engi, driven by religious tensions and territorial disputes.
 The most recent war, the Ninth Holy War, lasted from 1410 to 1418 and ended in a stalemate, with neither side gaining significant territory.
 The wars formally concluded with a diplomatic treaty, though relations remain tense.

 <h2>Government & Society</h2>
 Thornmere is ruled by a hereditary king of the Thorne dynasty.
 The crown passes through male primogeniture.
 The heir is groomed to rule from a young age and is expected to demonstrate magical prowess, as magical ability is seen as a sign of divine favour.

-The Great Houses form the backbone of Thornmere's political structure.
+The Great Houses, ruled by a Great Lord, form the backbone of Thornmere's political structure; the Great Lords sit on a council and advise the king.
 Each house holds specific domains of influence and is responsible for different aspects of the kingdom's governance.
 They are:

 <table>
   <thead>